 - Civil Society: Policy and Management

 Compulsory and Required modules

 Compulsory and/or required modules may change when we review and update programmes.
 Above is a list of modules offered this academic year.

 Optional modules, when offered as part of a programme, may vary from year to year and are subject to viability.

 This specialised course will prepare you for many career opportunities within human rights law.
-You could work in human rights organisations, including international organisations such as the United Nations, the International Labour Organisation, and the International Criminal Court or for a Non-Governmental Organisation (NGO) specialised in human rights and social justice.
+You could work in human rights organisations, including international organisations such as the United Nations, the International Labour Organisation, the International Criminal Court, or for a Non-Governmental Organisation (NGO) specialised in human rights and social justice.
 Many of these organisations are headquartered in London.
-You could also have a career in governmental departments, diplomatic institutions, think tanks, research and development organisations, or continue your academic career.
+You could also have a career in government, diplomatic institutions, think tanks, research and development organisations, or continue your academic career.